Levvi07/Webmanager/README.md

  ### Plugins

 - Plugins may have any number and structure of folders
+- The program still runs in ./ compared to main.py so if you want to use something from the plugin's folder use the correct subfolder (set in PluginData.path)
 - It MUST have an init python file named \__plugin_init__.py
 - In the main python file, you may import other local python files, and access your assets, but u may have to use /plugins/PLUGINNAME/...
 - It has to contain the subroutines for your endpoint